tektutor/git-china-june2023-batch1/Day1/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 </pre>

-## Staging multiple files in our local git repo
+## Lab - Staging multiple files in our local git repo
 ```
 git add *
 git status